dmbarbour/wikilon/docs/ABCRT.md

 * 011 - unit
 * 101 - unit in left (false)
 * 111 - unit in right (true, end of list)

-If I use raw pointers, I think I could

 Other than pairs, most things are 'tagged objects'.
 The type of a tagged object is generally determined by the low byte in the first word.
 The upper three bytes are then additional data, e.g. sizes of things or a few flag bits.